alDuncanson/sql-to-csv/README.md

     2,0,August,0,0,0,0.123830928525,20140312221818,20140312221822,4360163,11466,0

 It's not too difficult to see what is going on, but you can certainly look at the source code to see exactly how the transformation is made.

-## Todo
- * A rigorous series of unit tests, proving that this works on a diverse set of MySQL dump files without any side effects
- * Some more documentation
- * A solution to a bug where one column is a string ending in `)` and the next column is a string starting in `(`.
-The current program logic suggests that the parentheses would be stripped.